 No scholar has commented on what it meant because it was unlikely to be the moon because it had two smaller orbs within it.

-Wayne is convinced since the red blotch not only fits the exact place on the star map of his proposed human ‘genesis star’ in the direction towards the Milky way as all his other ancient examples, but it shows more.
+I am convinced since the red blotch not only fits the exact place on the star map of my proposed human ‘genesis star’ in the direction towards the Milky way as all my other ancient examples, but it shows more.
 It follows the same pattern from Orion’s belt, visually identifying the position of the Pleiades cluster first, and then aligning from the Pleiades cluster with the correct angle to the ‘x’ star that marks the place on the star map… a nearby sun-like star.

-Watch this page for developments as Wayne is now in contact with a few elders of the Pawnee tribe and they believe they can produce more evidence.
+Watch this page for developments as I am now in contact with a few elders of the Pawnee tribe and they believe they can produce more evidence.